 Directing

 DEP can call upon a number of experienced directors.
-However, members who are interested in directing, but have no experience, can learn the skills and gain confidence by shadowing seasoned directors
+Members who are interested in directing, but have no experience, can learn the skills and gain confidence by shadowing seasoned directors.

 Working Backstage & Stage Management